 Taken together, selling successfully boils down to one thing: honesty.
 If you’re honest about who you are, what you’re selling and what the buyer can expect, you’re building trust.

 And creating business relationships on a foundation of honesty and trust will do more for you and your company in the long run than closing a short sales cycle now.
+Doing a good job of setting expectations in the sales process means long-term success, not ephemeral wins.

 After all, the reputation of your personal brand and your company are not just worth it – your success depends on it.